 LAURA INGRAHAM (HOST): I want to play just a small snippet of a conversation Dr. Oz, you just had with one of the leading epidemiologists in Europe.
 Dr. Didier Raoult and a small test group that he convenes.
 Six people ultimately dropped out for whatever reason but a small test group of individuals treated with that old antimalarial and azithromycin.
 Let's watch.

-INGRAHAM: Yet Dr. Oz, there are so many people out there, including on some of our cable competitors, who are rushing to the cameras saying you can't do this because it's not approved by the FDA.
+INGRAHAM: Yet Dr. Oz, there are so many people out there, including on some of our cable competitors, who are rushing to the cameras saying, You can't do this because it's not approved by the FDA.”
 What would your response be to that?

 The question is, are we going to do clinical trials and the answer Laura, yes, we have to do them.
 As a physician, as I'm proud of our American tradition, we've got to do the randomized trials, the big trials that the FDA wants.
-The question isn't that and by the way, I'm hoping to fund the one in Columbia, while there are others that - there are some great programs that are already starting on this process.
-We'll get that done but it takes a while and in the meantime, what are we going to do for the many doctors who want to treat their patients, because these are prescription drugs, who feel that patients might benefit from this and there are plenty who have reached out.
-And I would argue, we can do both, do the clinical trials, be sure we're doing the right thing but make sure first clinicians when they use a drug that FDA approved, both - in this case both are off-label for indication where there's some evidence and it's not just this French doctor, it's also in China where there was some evidence of success, that we should allow that to - again, tracking all the information, learning what's being done but allow that.
+The question isn't that and by the way, I'm helping to fund the one in Columbia, while there are others that [UNINTELLIGIBLE].
+There are some great programs that are already starting on this process.
+We'll get that done but it takes a while and in the meantime, what are we going to do for the many doctors who want to treat their patients, because these are prescription drugs, who feel that patients might benefit from this, and there are plenty who have reached out.
+And I would argue, we can do both: Do the clinical trials, be sure we're doing the right thing but make sure first clinicians when they use a drug that FDA approved, both -- in this case both are -- off-label for indication where there's some evidence and it's not just this French doctor, it's also in China where there was some evidence of success, that we should allow that to -- again, tracking all the information, learning what's being done but allow that.
 Otherwise people are going to do it anyway behind our back.